 SoFi Personal Loan

 When you need to travel, whether for personal or professional reasons, there’s a decent chance that you’ll sometimes need to stay at a hotel.
 Tips in this post provide guidance on how to understand and hopefully reduce the hotels fees you’d pay—and, if you find that you’ll need extra funds to pay for your hotel stays, or overall travel, a personal loan could be one solution.

-At SoFi, personal loans come with no fees, including no origination fee.
+At SoFi, personal loans come with no fees options, including no origination fees required.
 There are no late fees and no pre-payment fees either.